 Work Integrated Learning placements may include day shifts, evening shifts, night shifts, and/or weekend shifts.
 Shifts are determined by the placement sites and not the College.

-For applicants whose first language is not English, please review English language proficiency requirements.
+If English is not your first language, please review the English language proficiency requirements.